maxbrennan/gameGui/README.md

 # DOCUMENTATION NOTE:
 If you are using this as an API, remember to change the classes to your liking, this was not made as an api, but as a somewhat customizable plugin.

+# Dependency
+This plugin uses Mafana Hub as a dependency.
+You can find this in my github.